top of page

 About

-Praised for her beautiful “copper-toned” timbre and distinguished as a “very promising” artist (Le Devoir/Montréal) with "wonderful stage presence and vocal generosity" (Revue L'Opéra/Montréal), American-Canadian mezzo-soprano VERONICA POLLICINO is quickly establishing herself as a much sought-after emerging artist in the operatic, concert and oratorio worlds.
+Praised for her beautiful “copper-toned” timbre and distinguished as a “very promising” artist (Le Devoir/Montréal) with "wonderful stage presence and vocal generosity" (Revue L'Opéra/Montréal), American-Canadian mezzo-soprano VERONICA POLLICINO is quickly establishing herself as a distinctive vocal artist in the operatic, concert and oratorio worlds.

 Veronica made her CARNEGIE HALL Stern Auditorium/Perelman Stage debut as the mezzo-soprano soloist in G.F.
 Handel’s MESSIAH presented by Distinguished Concerts International New York (DCINY).
 The New York Concert Review stated that, "Mezzo-soprano Veronica Pollicino did beautifully with “Behold, a virgin shall conceive” and “O thou that tellest good tidings to Zion.”
 She especially impressed this listener with her refinement.
 Mezzos can easily emerge as overly dominant in this piece, but not so here.
 Her voice was ample to project through the hall, but without being overbearing."